 The house has been built on Passive House (Passivhaus) principles, which require specific standards to be met for airtightness and energy consumption among many other parameters.
 It requires a ‘fabric first’ approach to construction, where the house is designed from the start with these goals in mind.
 All components such as walls, windows, roofing, etc. have to separately meet the insulation requirements.
 This requires great attention to detail in order to avoid any thermal bridges (high conductivity routes from inside to outside) or air leaks so, for example, joints are taped up.
 This has proved successful and the house has now achieved formal Passivhaus certification

 One Passive House requirement is that the annual heating demand must not exceed 15kwh per year per square metre; to put that in context, it is 5 or 6 times better than a high standard modern house and maybe 20 times better than a lot of older houses.
-It is equivalent to about 1 litre of heating oil per square metre, which means that our new house should require the equivalent of under 400 litres of oil to heat.
+It is equivalent to about 1 litre of heating oil per square metre, which means that our new house should require the equivalent of under 400 litres of oil per year to heat it.
 In a Passivhaus, things like the heat generated by fridges and freezers and the losses from hot water tanks all contribute measurably to the heating – even the heat generated by humans is significant.
-Current calculations put our heating requirement at around 12.5kwh per year per square metre, but it looks like we are going to be even lower than that.

 There are various myths about Passive Houses, the first of which is always ‘you can’t open the windows!’, and like all good myths it is pervasive but untrue; of course you can open the windows if you want to but you don’t need to open them.
 The house is more or less sealed when the windows are closed, but is equipped with a mechanical ventilation and heat recovery system (MVHR) which completely replaces all the air inside the house with outside air about every couple of hours.
 At the same time, heat is recovered from the outgoing air to heat the incoming air, and with a good MVHR system the efficiency should be over 90%.
 It makes for a very comfortable and healthy living environment.